domkoc/Cryptography_Protocols-SiFT/chat/specification.md

 	+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ```

-SiFT v1.0 MTP messages have a 16-byte header that consists of the following fields:
+Messages have a 24-byte header that consists of the following fields:

 - __ver__: A 2-byte _version number_ field, where the first byte is the major version and the second byte is the minor version.
 - __typ__: A 2-byte _message type_ field that specifies the type of the payload in the message.
 The following message types are supported: